Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 5. Intuition helps us to live fulfilling lives

-Truth hurts, but truth also helps us to wake up to the false, corrupted, and delusional lives that we sometimes lead and choices we occasionally make.
-Intuition is a bringer of truth, and thus a bringer of change and transformation.
+Truth hurts, but truth also helps us to wake up to the false, corrupted, and delusional lives that we sometimes lead and the wayward choices we occasionally make.
+Ultimately, intuition is a bringer of truth and thus a bringer of change and transformation.
 When we listen to it, we make decisions that ultimately help our lives to be genuine and fulfilling.

 How to Distinguish Fearful Thoughts From Intuition